 Take the kids on a treasure hunt to interact with history.
 Using Safari d’Arte books as your guide, your local host can lead your kids on an exciting treasure hunt allowing them to discover Rome for themselves.
 The books have maps and coordinate easy for kids to follow and make them curious about some of the world’s most famous artistic masterpieces.
 They’ll look for clues in Baroque fountains and on ancient stadiums that will lead them all over the city learning about Rome’s most important legends protagonists.
 The Safari d’Arte itineraries cover Piazza Navona, Villa Borghese, the Jewish Ghetto, the Vatican and the Coliseum.

-All of our luxury properties are designed for adult comforts, and our resident Local Host is happy to help entertain the entire family and plan unique activities everyone would enjoy and be able interact with the local culture.
+All of our luxury properties are designed for adult comforts, and our resident Local Host is happy to help entertain the entire family and plan unique and kid-friendly activities in Italy and France (and beyond) so that everyone would enjoy and be able interact with the local culture.